crystal-crash/dreamfall/README.md

 ## Twitch bot

-dreamwall can announce the name and URL of streams to your Twitch channel as you focus their audio.
+dreamfall can announce the name and URL of streams to your Twitch channel as you focus their audio.
 Use [twitchtokengenerator.com](https://twitchtokengenerator.com/?scope=chat:read+chat:edit) to generate an OAuth token.
 See `example.config.toml` for all available options.

 ## Hotkeys